 Knotweed family (Polygonaceae)

-Description: This adventive annual plant is more or less prostrate, producing hairless stems up to 3' long.
-The alternate leaves are up to 1" long and 1/3" across.
+Description: This plant is a more or less prostrate summer annual, producing hairless stems up to 3' long.
+The alternate leaves are up to 1" long and 1/3" (8 mm.) across.
 They are oblong or oblong-elliptic, smooth along the margins, and hairless.
 At the base of each leaf, there is a membranous sheath (ochrea) that wraps around the stem and hides the short petiole.
 This sheath becomes ragged and brown with age.
 The foliage of Prostrate Knotweed is often blue-green in appearance.

 Cultivation: Typical growing conditions consist of full sun and a heavy soil that is slightly moist to dry.
 This plant flourishes in poor soil where there is little competition from other plants.
 It can withstand a fair amount of trampling.

-Range & Habitat: Prostrate Knotweed is a common plant that occurs in every county of Illinois.
+Range & Habitat: Prostrate Knotweed (Polygonum aviculare) is a common plant that occurs in every county of Illinois.
 It is adventive from Europe.
 Habitats include edges of roads and driveways, cracks in sidewalks and pavement, compacted soil along paths, and waste areas with barren ground.
 This species is found in disturbed areas, especially in and around residential areas and cities.
+It is more tolerant of road salt and pollution than most species of plants.

 Photographic Location: Several flowering plants were growing from the crack of a city sidewalk near Urbana, Illinois.